M-L-P/grub2-ventoy-vdisk/README.md

 https://www.ventoy.net/en/plugin_theme.html

 ## ⭐Star🌟
-If you like it and are looking forward to the coming update, you can star it.💫 Tell your friends that you have got a good stuff.
+If you like it and are looking forward to the coming update, you can star it.💫<br/>
+Tell your friends that you have got a good stuff.

 ## 🎉Credit🎊